1: Toward Cutting-Edge Science

 This is a CFI project led by the Beamline Advisory Team leader Mirek Cygler (U of Saskatchewan), in collaboration with other Beamline Advisory Team members and principal users representing institutes from accross Canada including: Bhushan Nagar (McGill U), Zongchao Jia (Queen's U), Filip Van Petegem (U of British Columbia), Mark Glover (U of Alberta), Kenneth Ng (U of Calgary), Brian Mark (U of Manitoba), Emil Pai (U of Toronto), Alisdair Boraston (U of Victoria) and Alba Guarné (McMaster U).

-The project secured funding in 2015 (see announcement here), with the goal of upgrading the CMCF-ID beam line, increasing the flux, reducing the beam focus size to micro-beam, improving the stability of the end-station and improving the data acquisition throughput using a faster detector and automounter.
-To accomplish these goals, the undulator will be replaced with a longer one, the optical layout will be changed and the end station will be rebuilt.
+The project secured funding in 2015 (see announcement here), with the goal of upgrading the CMCF-ID beam line; increasing the flux, reducing the beam focus size to micro-beam, improving the stability of the end-station and improving the data acquisition throughput using a faster detector and automounter.
+To accomplish these goals, the undulator is being replaced with a longer one, the optical layout is being changed, and the end station being rebuilt.

-The new optics, which includes a new DCM/DMM monochromator and three new mirrors, will enable the beamline to achieve a focus spot size of 5 × 30 µm with a photon-flux of about 1 × 1013 ph/s in a 5 µm focus spot, or up to 1 × 1014 ph/s in pink-beam (1% ΔE/E) mode.
-Additionally, the endstation will be replaced with an MD2S microdiffractometer, while the current Pilatus 6M detector will be replaced with an Eiger 9M detector.
+The new optics, which includes a new DCM/DMM monochromator and three new mirrors, will enable the beamline to achieve a focus spot size of 5 × 30 µm with a photon-flux of about 1 × 10^13 ph/s in a 5 µm focus spot, or up to 1 × 10^14 ph/s in pink-beam (1% ΔE/E) mode.
+Additionally, the endstation will be replaced with an MD2S microdiffractometer, while the previous Pilatus 6M detector (now on CMCF-BM) will be replaced with an Eiger 9M detector.
 The recently-upgraded ISARA automounter will continue to be a key component of the upgraded beamline.

-As of April 2019, the preliminary design report has been completed, and all major components including the insertion device (IVU), DCM/DMM, mirror systems, microdiffractometer, and Eiger detector have been purchased, with delivery times ranging from July 2019 to May 2020.
+In April 2019, the preliminary design report was completed.
+All major components including the insertion device (IVU), DCM/DMM, mirror systems, microdiffractometer, and Eiger detector were delivered between mid 2019 - early 2021.

 2: CMCF-BM High-Flux Upgrade